kdeldycke/awesome-engineering-team-management/readme.md

 - [Responsibility vs. accountability](https://news.ycombinator.com/item?id=21892816) - The biggest difference between manager (accountable) and engineers (responsible): “'Bad things' happen for the person accountable, whereas the person responsible can move on to the next project.”

+- “A computer can never be held accountable.
+Therefore a computer must never make a management decision.” - An [IBM slide from 1979](https://twitter.com/mit_csail/status/1604884273789603842).

 - “It is a job where your goal is to try disappoint people most slowly.” ([source](https://news.ycombinator.com/item?id=18222488)).

 - “So the trick is basically to put them (your direct reports) in charge, not you.
 You have the supporting role, they can request things from you.
 But the goal needs to be very clear.” ([source](https://news.ycombinator.com/item?id=23973859)) - A recipe on how to work with your direct reports, from a section of [7 habits of highly effective people](https://amzn.com/B01069X4H0/?tag=kevideld-20).